 The Aotipol STEM drill set for kids contains an electric drill with two interchangeable bits and colorful screws and bolts.
 A wrench, screwdriver, an instruction manual with numerous patterns, and a portable design storage case are also included in this kit.

-The set challenges children to make their automobiles, animals, or robots to help them develop their imagination and creativity.
-The toy set is made of BPA-free plastic and is non-toxic.
+The set challenges children to make their automobiles, animals, or robots and help them develop their imagination, inventiveness, and creativity.
+These critical thinking toys are made of BPA-free plastic and is non-toxic.

 - Easy to difficult patterns